19 Things Nobody Tells You Before Visiting Chefchaouen

 9. ATMs exist but don't trust them.

-There are a couple of ATMs in the new town, but they sometimes run out of cash or simply refuse your card.
+A couple of ATMs sit in the new town, but they sometimes run dry or simply refuse your card.
 Bring enough MAD from Tangier or Fes to cover your stay.
 Credit cards are accepted at exactly zero places in the medina.

 10. Bargaining is expected but gentle here.